The Particle ば

 This is a kimono that I’ve threaded by my hands for you.
 In spring, what color shall we dye it in?

-From the 万葉集。
+From the 『万葉集』。

 6. 笑わば笑え。

-If you’re going to laugh, laugh!
+If you are to laugh, laugh!

 7. 死なば諸共

-Literally: If we are today, all together.
+If we are to die, (may we die) together.

-Indeed not even with the thought of consideration for the others…
+Indeed, not even with the thought of consideration for the others…

 After the 已然形